 Code First Added:

 The argument to ^value^ is an expression — a value that could be assigned to an attribute. ^value^ evaluates the expression and exports the result, as a string (some data types may also require the format() operator too).
 This allows manipulations for export use without needing to, for instance, hold the value in a user attribute first.

-^value^ is in effect a version of ^get^/^getFor^ but which allows the called attribute's value to be manipulated; the older 'get' codes are now deprecated.
+^value^ is a more flexible replacement version of the now-deprecated codes ^get^ and ^getFor^ but which still allows the called attribute's value to be manipulated.
 For example:

 exports the width of the current note, and is equivalent to

 ^get(Width)^ (do not use this style of code!)

 So you may use the two forms interchangeably even where no manipulation of the stated attribute is required.

 ^value("$Name: "+$Name(parent))^: $Name: Export Codes - Full Listing